-Creating sacred space is one of my favourite topics....
-I simply LOVE creating sacred and magical containers conducive to consciousness, transformation, and creativity.
+Creating sacred space is one of my favourite topics, as I deeply enjoy creating sacred and magical containers conducive to consciousness, transformation, and creativity.

 I invite you to join me in experiencing the joy of carving out a space in your heart and home just for your creative and spiritual unfolding.
 If you already have created a space, perhaps this exercise will be an invitation to revisit, shift, love, or occupy it even more deeply.

-Developing your own sacred creative space is a way of integrating and claiming the ongoing process of your creative and spiritual development into your daily life.
-You might choose to create spaces that is designed for reading, meditating, writing, dancing, yoga, music making, art making, reminding you of what is important in your life..... any purpose of your choosing.
+Developing your own sacred creative space is a way of integrating the ongoing process of your creative and spiritual development into your daily life.
+You might choose to create a space that is designed for reading, meditating, writing, dancing, yoga, music making, art making, reminding you of what is important to you most..... any purpose of your choosing.

-Ideally your space can be permanent in some way....
-I find it uninspiring to have to continually rebuild a creative space over and over again before I can play in it.
+Ideally your space can have a certain degree of permanence...
+It can sometimes be uninspiring to have to continually rebuild a creative space over and over again before you can play in it.
 (I used to paint in my dining room and would have to pack up and unpack constantly).
-That said, if permanence isn't a possibility, consider getting really slick in your design of a portable space for ease of setup when the time comes.
-Sometimes temporary spaces feel particularly alive and inspiring.
+That said, if creating a dedicated space isn't a possibility, consider getting really slick in your design of a portable space for ease of setup when the time comes.
+Sometimes temporary spaces can feel particularly alive, inspiring and fresh, so there are benefits to either.

 Size doesn't matter

-It's true, you can create sacred space regardless of square footage you have available to you.... you don't need a huge studio, or even your own room in order to create yourself something inspiring and meaningful.
-Notice areas in your house that you love to spend time in, maybe you have empty spaces or corners just waiting to be developed.
+It's true, you can create sacred space regardless of square footage you have available to you.... you don't need a huge studio, or your own room to create yourself something inspiring and meaningful.
+Notice areas in your house that you love to spend time in, maybe you have empty spaces or corners just waiting to be developed, or a beam of sunshine filling a special spot just waiting to be enjoyed.
 Maybe you are ready to clean out an entire room that is under-utilized, or maybe a small shelf that you can turn into an alter.
-I tend to be sensitive to light conditions in spaces, creating my early morning meditation space in a place that will feel dark and womb-like, and my painting and writing spaces in areas where light streams in as inspiration.
+You might consider light in your spaces, perhaps creating an early morning meditation space in a place that will feel dark and womb-like, and a creative space in areas where light streams in as inspiration.
 Throughout my life I've created sacred spaces ranging from (literally) my closet, to an entire gorgeous shared public space we called The Creative Commons.
-I've even had the opportunity to create the tiniest of sacred spaces with women who were experiencing intimate partner violence.... meaningful spaces so small they would go undetected by the untrained eye.
+I've even had the opportunity to create the tiniest of sacred spaces with a group of women who were experiencing intimate partner violence.... meaningful spaces so small they would go undetected by the untrained eye.

 A few more design tips...